-8.37 As the spatial strategy focuses development to a significant degree on central Ipswich and particularly on the areas that ring the historic core, the Council is preparing an area action plan for the area - known as IP-One - to guide its delivery.
+8.40 As the spatial strategy focuses development to a significant degree on central Ipswich and particularly on the areas that ring the historic core, the Council is preparing an area action plan for the area - known as IP-One - to guide its delivery INSERTED: , which will be incorporated into the Site Allocations and Policies development plan document (DPD).
 The IP-One area has been defined by the Council.
 It is slightly larger than the town centre and includes the central shopping area, Ipswich Village, the Waterfront and the Education Quarter.
 The IP-One area is indicated broadly on the key diagram.
-It will be defined on the Proposals Map.
+It INSERTED: is DELETED: will be defined on the INSERTED: policies DELETED: Proposals Map.